 12. Carotenoids: Definition, Function & Benefits

-Carotenoids are a group of pigments that are responsible for the rich colors of many fruits and vegetables.
-Learn more about the health benefits and importance of carotenoids and take a short quiz at the end.
+Carotenoids are a group of pigments that are responsible for the rich colors found in many fruits and vegetables.
+Let's learn more about the health benefits and importance of carotenoids!

 13. What Is Grafting? - Definition & Methods

 Grafting is a technique used by farmers and scientists to attach the tissue of one plant to the tissue of another.
 It allows for asexual reproduction of plants, and for making some neat new decorations for your yard!